Finding The Perfect Wedding Ring

 Diamond Cuts (Shapes)

-Diamonds are selected based on the four Cs – color, cut, clarity, and carat weight, but the first thing most people decide on is the cut (shape) of the diamond they want.
+Diamond quality is based on the Four C s – color, cut, clarity, and carat weight, but the first thing most people decide on is the cut (shape) of the diamond they want.

 · Round Brilliant cut – This is the favorite diamond cut.
 The facets are cut for maximum light reflection and beauty.